-Online Complete Fair Way's online form.
+Online Complete Fair Way's online form

 Email complaints@fairwayresolution.com

-Post Print Fair Way's complaint form and post it to: PO Box 841, Christchurch 8140
+Post PO Box 12790, Penrose, Auckland 1642

 Our Complaints Investigator will let you know when we have received your complaint.
 We will consider your complaint, will consult with the appropriate people and let you know the outcome.
 This will generally happen within 15 working days.
 We will let you know if we need more time to carry out an investigation.